McKinley County Court Records

 The New Mexico Department of Public Safety, Law Enforcement Records Bureau (LERB) maintains the State Central Repository for Criminal History, which contains arrest records for persons arrested in New Mexico for felonies, misdemeanors punishable by six months or more imprisonment, and DWI offenses.

-To obtain arrest record information, a requester must submit a legible, complete, and notarized Authorization for Release of Information form pursuant to the New Mexico Arrest Record Information Act (NMSA § 29-10-6).
+To get arrest record information, you must submit a legible, complete, and notarized Authorization for Release of Information form under the New Mexico Arrest Record Information Act (NMSA 29-10-6).
 Key details:

 Mail requests to: